umairimran/shrone_ai_assistant/readme.md

-# Shrone Agent - Document Q&A System
+# Sharon Agent - Document Q&A System

 A full-stack document question-answering system built with FastAPI backend and Next.js frontend, using Supabase for vector storage and OpenAI for embeddings and language processing.